shirleyzhu233/PyTorch-MAML/README.md

 - **Accuracy is very sensitive to the size of query set in the transductive setting.** For example, the result for 5-way-1-shot classification on miniImageNet from the paper (48.70%) was obtained on five queries, one per category.
 We found that the accuracy dropped by ~1.5% given five queries per category, and by ~2.5% given 15 queries per category.

 - The paper reports mean accuracy over 600 independently sampled tasks, or trials.
 We found that **600 trials, again in the transductive setting, are insufficient for an unbiased estimate of model performance**.
-The mean accuracy from 6,000 trails is more stable, and is always ~2% lower than that from the first 600 trials.
-We conjecture that the distribution of per-trial accuracy is highly skewed toward the high end.
+The mean accuracy from 6,000 trials is more stable, and is always ~2% lower than that from the first 600 trials.
+We conjecture that the distribution of per-trial accuracy is highly skewed towards the high end.

 - We found that **MAML performs a lot worse in the inductive setting**.
 Given the same model configuration, inductive accuracy is always much lower (~4%) than the *corrected* transductive accuracy, which is already a few percentage points behind the reported number.